daredloco/live-controls/README.md

 - Add IUGU Handler

+## Crypto
+A class handling cryptography like encrypted database entries and such

+### Todo
+- Add encryptor/decryptor
+- Add "EncryptedModel" which would transform encrypted database entries to normal models and viseversa

 ## Utils Classes
 A class with different utilities to make life easier, can be everything that doesn't fit into the other classes